dustinpfister/blog_posts/_posts/express-pug.md

 ## 3 - Conclusion

 So the express pug view engine is one of many options for a view engine when it comes to writing template files for an [express view](/2019/04/25/express-view/) in [express](/2018/06/12/express/).
+The use of a vue engine is often used as a substitute for a simple static public folder.
+Such static folders still work just fine, but mostly for the sake of images, javaScript files, style sheets, and other static resources that should be hosted publicly.
+The use of a render engine allows for server side rendering of html, which in many cases can project to be a better choice for just sending static html.